Shopify/polaris/polaris.shopify.com/content/components/feedback-indicators/banner.md

 - Not be used to call attention to what a merchant needs to do in the UI instead of making the action clear in the UI itself.
 - Not be the primary entry point to information or actions merchants need on a regular basis.
 - Be dismissible unless they contain critical information or an important step merchants need to take.
 - Use the default icon for `success`, `info`, `warning` and `critical` statuses.
-If the icon is changed, use only [major icons](https://polaris.shopify.com/design/icons#major-icons-20-20).
+If the status icon is changed, use only [major icons](https://polaris.shopify.com/design/icons#major-icons-20-20).
-- Remove the icon only in scenarios where it takes up too much space, such as very small breakpoints or in side navigation cards.
+- Remove the status icon only in scenarios where it takes up too much space, such as very small breakpoints or in side navigation cards.

 ### Placement